BIS351groupproject/Flavour-House-Restaurant-App/README.md

 Instead of using generic "div" tags, we used meaningful HTML5 elements.
 This helps Screen Readers navigate 9 pages efficiently.
 - "nav": For the main navigation menu.
 - "main": For the unique content of each page.
-- "header" & "<footer>": To define the top and bottom sections consistently.
+- "header" & "footer": To define the top and bottom sections consistently.
 - "h1" to "h6": Used in a logical nesting order.

 Visual & Color Contrast